jfCoronel/OpenSimula/docs/user_guide.md

 ### Projects

-Projects are objects that contain a set of components that define a case that can be temporarily simulated.
+Projects contain a set of components defining a case that can be temporarily simulated.

 #### Project parameters